tornikeo/isc25_llm/README.md

 ## Competition Tasks
 ### 1. Speed Benchmark
 - **Objective**: Achieve as high number of tokens per second as possible
 - **Dataset**: CosmosQA will be given for practicing at home.
+A new train dataset will be given at the competition.
 - **Measurement**: `train_samples_per_second`
 - Teams have the freedom to fine-tune on the given dataset with any split.
 - Teams have the freedom to run as many epochs as they want (one epoch at the least).

 ### 2. Accuracy Benchmark
 - **Objective**: Achieve highest accuracy on evaluation dataset with the fine-tuned model from (1)
 - **Evaluation Dataset**: ScienceQA will be given for practicing at home.
+A new evalulate dataset will be given at the competition.

 ### Evaluation Criteria
 1. **Speed Benchmark (30%)**
-   - Fastest time to reach specified loss threshold
+   - Highest `train_samples_per_second` on the train dataset
    - Must provide reproducible results

 2. **Accuracy Benchmark (50%)**
-   - Highest accuracy on ScienceQA evaluation dataset
+   - Highest accuracy on the evaluation dataset
    - Must provide checkpoint for verification

 3. **Technical Report (20%)**